-Kapoor and six former Insys executives were charged with “RICO conspiracy, as well as other felonies, including conspiracy to commit mail and wire fraud… and conspiring to bribe practitioners in various states, many of who operated pain clinics, in order to get them to prescribe a fentanyl-based pain medication (‘Subsys’), a powerful narcotic intended to treat cancer patients suffering intense breakthrough pain,” the Department of Justice stated.
+Kapoor – a self-made Indian-American pharmaceutical billionaire – and six former Insys executives were charged with “RICO conspiracy, as well as other felonies, including conspiracy to commit mail and wire fraud… and conspiring to bribe practitioners in various states, many of who operated pain clinics, in order to get them to prescribe a fentanyl-based pain medication (‘Subsys’), a powerful narcotic intended to treat cancer patients suffering intense breakthrough pain,” the Department of Justice stated.
 “In exchange for bribes and kickbacks, the practitioners wrote large numbers of prescriptions for the patients, most of whom were not diagnosed with cancer.”

 Kapoor came up with the idea of Subsys after his wife died of breast cancer in 2005.
 The company received approval for it in 2012.
 By 2015, it was selling almost $300 million a year of Subsys, 99% of its total revenue.